StackBot-Team/stackbot-working-original/README.md

     <img src="https://i.imgur.com/ngVdVdA.png" alt="StackBot" width="200" height="200">
   </a>

-  <h3 align="center">Desc iption</h3>
+  <h3 align="center">Description</h3>

   <p align="center">
-    A Discord bot prov iding solddutions for managing Old School RuneScape Clans, built with <a href="https://discord.js.org">Discord.js</a>, and <a href="https://nodejs.org/en">Node.js</a>.
+    A Discord bot prov iding solutions for managing Old School RuneScape Clans, built with <a href="https://discord.js.org">Discord.js</a>, and <a href="https://nodejs.org/en">Node.js</a>.
 This bot is plug and play once downloaded and ideal for self hosting on a computer you can keep on.
     <br />
     <br />
     <a href="https://github.com/StackBot-Team/old-version-stackbot/issues">Report Bug</a>